Earn College Credit in High School

 Do All Colleges and Universities Accept These Credits?

-Not all colleges and universities award credit for participating in dual credit programs.
-Credit acceptance can sometimes depend on the type of class or test the student takes.
-It is important for students to check with both their school counselor and college staff to make sure that the credits will transfer.
-Use the table below to help get a better understanding of what colleges accept.
+Not all colleges and universities award credit for participating in dual credit programs, exam-based programs, or for prior learning through life experiences.
+Credit acceptance can sometimes depend on the type of class, the student's test scores, and the college or university the student chooses.
+Students need to check with their high school counselor or college staff to ensure that the credits or experience will transfer.
+Use the table below to better understand of what colleges accept.

 Tableau User Guide